panoramicdata/PanoramicData.Chunker/PanoramicData.Chunker/docs/MasterPlan.md

 - **[Phase 25: Production Hardening](phases/Phase-25.md)** - Reliability and security
 - **[Phase 26: Release](phases/Phase-26.md)** - Version 1.0 and maintenance

 **Rationale**: These phases can be completed after Knowledge Graph to maximize value delivery.
-Phase 10 (LLM Integration) provides critical capabilities for high-quality entity extraction and RAG integration in the Knowledge Graph phases.
+Phase 11 (Knowledge Graph Foundation) is critical for advanced entity extraction and RAG integration in the subsequent phases.

 ---